 Malaysia is made up of 878 islands and archipelagos, so there are exceptional beaches everywhere.
 While some beaches, such as those in Langkawi and the Perhentian Islands, are well known and frequented by backpackers, others are still insider tips.

 It’s hard to think of Malaysia and not imagine beautiful tropical beaches.
 In fact, I think most people planning a trip to this part of the world will want to visit at least one of these Malaysian beaches during their stay in the country.
-To help you plan your best beach vacation in Malaysia, here is a selection of the 12 top beaches in Malaysia that really impressed me during my 20 days visit to this country.
+To help you plan your best beach vacation in Malaysia, here is a selection of the 12 Best Beaches in Malaysia that really impressed me during my 20 days visit to this country.
 Read on!

 Langkawi is one of the most popular beaches in Malaysia.
 And there is no lack of reasons to understand it: it is an ideal island to travel on a motorcycle, get lost, and meet again on the road.
 And there are activities to please anyone.